7 Cheese Brands That Use the Lowest Quality Ingredients

 Great Value American Singles

 The health stats here are rough: this Pasteurized Prepared Cheese Product has, in one slice, 70 calories, five grams of fat, three grams of saturated fat, 270 milligrams of sodium, a gram of sugar, and just three grams of protein.
-And most of those "nutrients" come from low-quality ingredients.
+And most of those "nutrients" come from low-quality ingredients and preservatives.

 Président Wee Brie